mopidy/mopidy/docs/clients/mpd.rst

 You can get `MPDroid from Google Play
 <https://play.google.com/store/apps/details?id=com.namelessdev.mpdroid>`_.

-- MPDroid started out as a fork of PMix, and is now much better.

-- MPDroid's user interface looks nice.

-- Everything in the test procedure works.

-- In contrast to all other Android clients, MPDroid does support single mode or consume mode.

-- When Mopidy is killed, MPDroid handles it gracefully and asks if you want to try to reconnect.

 MPDroid is a good MPD client, and really the only one we can recommend.